 To help you put a plan in place for a successful no spend challenge, here are 25+ super fun ideas for a family no spend weekend with kids:

-You don’t need me to tell you that getting the kids outdoors for fresh air and open spaces is good for everyone!
+You don’t need me to tell you that getting the kids outdoors for fresh air and open spaces are good for everyone!
 Leave your wallet at home and head out to enjoy any of these free outdoor activities:

 - Go on a hike or take a walk around a local trail or park.